 Do not use any solvents on blued steel!
 This will remove most dirt and grime, but dust may remain in some small pores.

 If you are using a bronze brush (or even steel wool), you can go to Step 9, but if not, go to Step 10.

 Also, if you are not using a bronze brush or steel wool, go to Step 10 straight away.

 Use the smooth end of your cleaning rod to push the bronze brush or steel wool through your barrel.
 This will dislodge most impurities and leave behind an oily deposit that will shine up your barrel beautifully.

 Make sure that there is enough liquid left on the brush/wool so that it doesn’t just wear straight away.
-If there is too much liquid on the cleaning rod and brush/wool, simply wipe up any excess with a rag before inserting through the barrel.
+If there is too much liquid on the cleaning rod and brush/wool, simply wipe up any excess with a rag before inserting it through the barrel.

-This part of the step is optional, but I really recommend it if you want your shotgun to fire as smoothly as possible and with greater accuracy.
+This part of the step is optional, but I recommend it if you want your shotgun to fire as smoothly as possible and with greater accuracy.